jdelia/genesis-communities-cpt/readme.txt

 ==Changelog==
+= 0.5.0 =
+Plugin renamed to Genesis Communities CPT.
+New Github location. https://github.com/savvyjackie/genesis-communities-cpt

+Still need to add support for languages and test.

 = 0.4.3 =
 Bug fix if any of the fields are empty to reset to default on settings page.
 Setting pages now shows current version number.
 = 0.4.2 =